belgif/review/Meetings/2023-01-23/Agenda.md

 **Questions:**
 - status
+- alignment court of Cassation - Eurovoc ?
 - alignment UTU - court of Cassation ?
 - who will do the publication work on github ?
 - timing of the review period ?